The words "property tax" written in letter tiles. A key and a small wooden house nearby.

 • As-Is Sales: Cash buyers typically purchase properties in their current condition, sparing you the need for costly repairs or renovations.

-• Avoiding Foreclosure: Selling to cash buyers can help you prevent foreclosure and settle your delinquent taxes promptly.
+• Avoiding Foreclosure: Selling to cash buyers can help you avoid foreclosure and settle your delinquent taxes promptly.

 • How to Sell to Cash Buyers